joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 - Add a new cause in cmderr (6, previously reserved) to indicate a security fault.
 - Add a new cause in sberror (6, previously reserved) to indicate a security fault in DM system bus.

-Abstract commands, halt reqeusts or reset request that violate debug security protections will set cmderr to 6 (security fault).
+Abstract commands, halt requests or reset request that violate debug security protections will set cmderr to 6 (security fault).

-Exceptions due to privilege violation (e.g. accessing M mode resource with S mode privilege) will set cmderr to 3 (exception).
+Exceptions due to privilege violation (e.g., accessing M mode resource with S mode privilege) will set cmderr to 3 (exception).

 When the System Bus Access is denied by IOPMP, WG, etc., the sberror is set to 6 (security fault).